hsadeveloper/containerization-Java-app/README.md

 ### History of Containerization

 The concept of containerization is not new and was proposed in the 1970s.
 The initial idea of containerization was to isolate code applications on the Unix operating system.
 The 2000s were recognized as a turning point in container technology.
-In 2003, Google released Borg, a container cluster management system, which relied on the isolation mechanisms that Linux already had.Around 2012, several Linux distributions introduced more deployment choices and management tools, significantly improving the usability of containers.
+In 2003, Google released Borg, a container cluster management system, which relied on the isolation mechanisms that Linux already had.
+Around 2012, several Linux distributions introduced more deployment choices and management tools, significantly improving the usability of containers.
 In 2008, LXC (Linux Containers) was released, providing a container implementation based on cgroups and namespaces.
 In 2013, Docker was founded as a containerization platform based on Linux.
 The following year, in 2014, Google created the Kubernetes project as an open-source container orchestrator.[1]

-### What is containerization technology
+### What is Containerization Technology

 Containerization is a software deployment process that combines an application's code with necessary files and libraries for running on various infrastructures, allowing for the creation of a single, scalable software package that runs on various devices and operating systems [2].